 How Do I Get a Body Like Tom Hardy?

-The main reason is because most people work a typical 8-5 workday and often only get one shot per day to hit the gym.
+The main reason is because most people work a typical 8-5 workday and often only get one shot per day to hit the gym for a workout.

 A caloric surplus is when your body receives more calories than it needs to maintain its current weight.